“A CAC is a place…and a process.”

 The CAC Difference—bringing healing to a hard process.

-Almost all visits to a CAC involve a forensic interview—a fact-finding conversation that gives a child the opportunity to disclose abuse if it has occurred.
+Almost all visits to a CAC involve a forensic interview—a neutral fact-finding conversation that gives a child the opportunity to disclose abuse if it has occurred.
 It’s very important that the forensic interview takes place in the child-friendly environment of a CAC, with a trained interviewer who gathers evidence in a developmentally appropriate manner, without using leading questions.

 The results of the interview determine what happens next in an investigation.
 Based on the findings, the multidisciplinary team makes decisions together about next steps and how best to support the child.
 After the forensic interview, the CAC will provide or make referrals for all of the following services: